-- Sprinklers usage for gardening and grass cover - Advanced mopping machines which uses less water - Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage - Water Conservation awareness for new students
+- > Sprinklers usage for gardening and grass cover - Maintenance and monitoring of valves in supply system to avoid overflow, leakage and spillage - Water Conservation awareness for new students - In new block, push tap are installed to save water

 5. Does your institute harvest rainwater?